-To receive this exemption, the nonprofit owner must complete and file an application with the Department.
-Nonprofit owners can find the application at the Department's website, dor.wa.gov.
+To receive this exemption, the nonprofit entity or qualified cooperative association must complete and file an application with the Department.
+Nonprofit entities or qualified cooperative associations can find the application at the Department's website, dor.wa.gov.
 To find the form, simply enter the form number REV 63 0001 in the search box.
 The application contains additional information and complete filing instructions.